ssc-spc-cloud-nuage/eslz-template/README.md

 # ESLZ (Enterprise Scale Landing Zone)

+## Note

+This blueprint is an alternative implementation of the project found here: https://github.com/Azure/caf-terraform-landingzones

 ## Requirements

 This deployment is based on linux shell scripts, azurecli and terraform.
 You can run those by installing the pre-requisite software in a WSL1/2 Ubuntu 18.04 environment on Windows 10 system or by using a Ubuntu Linux VM with the requires software installed.